 And for the Commuters……..

-Buy in bulk – bulk buying also works for trains tickets and the more you buy (i.e. weekly, monthly or yearly) the more you save in the long run.
+Bulk buying also works for trains tickets and the more you buy (i.e. weekly, monthly or yearly) the more you save in the long run.
 For example, if you buy an annual season ticket you will get around 10 months travel for the price of 12.
 So for someone in Gillingham (Kent) commuting to London everyday an annual ticket would save them £547.60pa.
-And before you balk at the idea of shelling out for a year’s travel in advance check whether your employer offers interest free travel loans.
+And before you balk at the idea of shelling out for a year’s travel in advance check whether your employer offers interest-free travel loans.
 That way you can still spread the cost of an annual season ticket over the year.